More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 What the families have said

+Two Thai nationals were among those on board, according to the transport ministry.
+All other passengers were South Korean.

+Authorities have so far identified 146 of the 179 victims, while efforts are underway to identify the remaining 33 bodies, according to Transport Ministry.

-The scene inside Muan International Airport Sunday afternoon was one of heartbreak and anguish as relatives and loved ones waited for news.
+The scene inside Muan International Airport has been one of heartbreak and anguish as relatives and loved ones waited for news.
 Many of those gathered burst into tears or cried out as authorities read victims’ names out loud, video footage from Reuters showed.

+In the airport’s departure hall, some families were seen wrapped in each other’s embrace, weeping, while several monks spoke to gathered groups.
+Rows of yellow tents stood erected for people who had stayed overnight.
+Several relatives could be seen yelling at officials, demanding more information.

 A father of one of the Thai victims, Boonchuay Duangmanee, told the Associated Press he “never thought that this would be the last time we would see each other forever.”